farhiya14/Farhiya_Nur/schema.md

 # Before storing our data we must design a schema for it so that we can create it in our database.

+## what is normalisation?
+- The process of efficiently organising data in a database, in order to reduce data redundancy and improve data integrity.

 ## User Story

 > **As a** product owner